(925) 875-0700 Consultation

 Tri Valley Plastic Surgery in Dublin, CA, serves Oakland and the Bay Area, but frequently attracts patients from around the globe.
 Tri Valley is a world-class center staffed by world-class medical professionals.
 If you feel like you’re suffering from capsular contracture, there is no reason to wait.
 Schedule a consultation today.

-Tri Valley Plastic Surgery in Dublin provides expert plastic surgery with great results and minimal downtime.
 We are leaders in breast enhancement, body sculpting, and facial cosmetic surgery, serving the entire San Francisco Bay area.
 Whether you live in the Bay Area or are coming in from out of town, we’re happy to answer any questions you may have on your path to your new self.
-Schedule a consultation with us today to take the first step towards realizing the look you’ve always wanted for yourself.
+Schedule an intro call with us today to take the first step towards realizing the look you’ve always wanted for yourself.